 8. Learn about common scams

-Learning about how to prevent identity theft by reading up on common scams could stop you from getting caught up in a giveaway scam, getting catfished, or falling victim to another type of attack.
+Learning about how to prevent identity theft by reading up on common scams, like the UPS scam, could stop you from getting caught up in a giveaway scam, getting catfished, or falling victim to another type of attack.
 So, arm yourself with knowledge to help prevent joining the 33% of Americans who have faced identity theft at some point in their life.

 9. Watch your mailbox